-This revision included a new systematic literature search of the MEDLINE/Pubmed electronic data base using the following parameters: Terms: "pulpotomy", "pulpectomy", "indirect pulp treatment", "stepwise excavation", "pulp therapy", "pulp capping", "pulp exposure", "bases", "liners", "calcium hydroxide", "formocresol", "ferric sulfate", "gluteraldehyde pulpotomies", "glass ionomer", "mineral trioxide aggregate" (MTA), "bacterial microleakage under restorations", "dentin bonding agents", "resin modifies glass ionomers" (RMGI's), and "endodontic irrigants"; Fields: all fields, Limits: within the last 10 years, humans, English, and clinical trials.
+This guideline was originally developed by the Clinical Affairs Committe - Pulp Therapy Subcommittee and adopted in 1991.
+This document is a revision of the previous version, last revised in 2009.
+This revision included a new systematic literature search of the PubMed® electronic data base using the terms: pulpotomy, pulpectomy, indirect pulp treatment, stepwise excavation, pulp therapy, pulp capping, pulp exposure, bases, liners, calcium hydroxide, formocresol, ferric sulfate, glass ionomer, mineral trioxide aggregate (MTA), bacterial microleakage under restorations, dentin bonding agents, resin modified glass ionomers, and endodontic irrigants; fields: all.
 Papers for review were chosen from the resultant lists and from hand searches.
-When data did not appear sufficient or were inconclusive, recommendations were based upon expert and/or consensus opinion including those from the 2007 joint symposium of the AAPD and the American Association of Endodontists (AAE) titled "Emerging Science in Pulp Therapy: New Insights into Dilemmas and Controversies" (Chicago, Ill).
+When data did not appear sufficient or were inconclusive, recommendations were based upon expert and/or consensus opinion including those from the 2007 joint symposium of the AAPD and the American Association of Endodontists (AAE) titled "Emerging Science in Pulp Therapy: New Insights into Dilemmas and Controversies" (Chicago, Ill.)